 Despite such measures, Bordier may perform activities that may create a conflict of interest between the Bank and its Client or between two Clients.
 Such conflicts of interest may arise in the context of choosing the management approach and choosing investment instruments.
 It may thus make specific investments such as structured products or investment funds in connection with which the Bank or an entity affiliated with it performs specific tasks (issuance of products, product structuring, management or any other function related to such investment vehicle) which are remunerated in addition to the management mandate.
+By signing the discretionary wealth management mandate, the Client gives his prior general consent to such investments.
 The Bank shall ensure that the choice of the collective investment vehicles and other financial instruments is appropriate for the Client's risk profile, the transparency of the investments, the quality of the issuer of the financial products being considered and their costs for the Client.